Ivanfvj/node-twitter-oauth/README.md

 ### Run the backend

-U can use docker and docker-compose to run a MongoDB container in your localhost or dev environment.
+You can use docker and docker-compose to run a MongoDB container in your localhost or dev environment.

 If you don't have docker installed on your computer you can consider connecting to a MongoDB database using a MONGO_URI or using MongoDB Atlas.